-With a history stretching back as far as the 11th century, Scottish whisky – also known as Scotch – is an important part of our identity in Scotland.
+With a history stretching back as far as the 11th century, Scottish whisky – also known as 'Scotch' – is an important part of our identity in Scotland.
 Like the drink itself, the story of whisky-making in Scotland is fascinating and complex.

 It's believed whisky-making began in Scotland as winemaking methods spread from monasteries in Europe; with no access to grapes, monks used grain mash instead to produce an early form of the popular spirit.
 The name itself derives from the Gaelic name, uisge beatha, which translates loosely to 'water of life'.
 The first recorded instance comes much later, in 1494 – local records show Friar John Cor of Lindores Abbey in Fife was granted the king's commission to make Acqua Vitae, Latin for 'water of life'.

 The largest whisky region in terms of size, covering a vast area and diverse range of distilleries.
 Whiskies made here are known for a heavier and drier character, with hints of nut, honey and heather.
-Find out more about the Highland region.

 Though small, Speyside has almost half of the total number of distilleries in Scotland and is consequently officially recognised as a distinct region.
 Whiskies produced here are known for being elegant and refined, with subtle nutty and fruity notes, including apple, pear, honey, vanilla and spice.
-Find out more about the Speyside region.

 If you’ve ever wondered how Scotch whisky is made, then wonder no longer!
 Watch this video to see the processes that malted barley, clear spring water and yeast go through to produce Scotland’s national drink.